Peachey-Schoorl/Gunk/meta/how-we-work.md

 1. Pimmie records a video, reading the story aloud
 1. The video is uploaded to YouTube
-1. Images, the video, and other things are added to the story on Medium
+1. Images, the video, and other things are added to the story on Medium (see [the publishing checklist][4])
 1. The story  is published on medium and added to the homepage of the Gunk website

 ## Promoting